Bayfield, Wisconsin is a Great Place

 Stay in a Hotel or Camp on Madeline Island

 While in Bayfield, we stayed at the Harbor’s Edge Motel.
 This motel is clean, cute, and conveniently located across the street from the Madeline Island ferry.
 It also has outdoor seating, which was just a few yards from Lake Superior.
 If you prefer something more rustic, consider camping on Madeline Island, which many people do!

 Shop Around Main Street

 Start your morning at Gale Force Coffee.
 Located just a block from Lake Superior, we grabbed coffee and bagels to get the morning started.
 We brought our coffee and treats one block over to Bayfield Civic League Memorial Park, which has a ton of benches all facing Lake Superior.
 Visit the bookstore, or stop in any number of the cute little gift shops and boutiques that line Main Street.
-We grabbed dinner from Morty’s Pub, and across the street is a cute and tiny ice cream shack!

 Take the Ferry to Madeline Island

 From Bayfield, you can take a beautiful 25-minute ferry ride over to Madeline Island, where you’ll find an entire town to explore.
 The ferry schedule changes seasonally, but during peak summer months it runs every thirty minutes daily.
 It costs $16 roundtrip for an adult.
 For an additional fee, you can bring a car as well as a car with a trailer for those planning to bike, kayak, and camp on Madeline Island.